AntMa4002/DreamScape/README.md

        $ cd DreamScape

-3. It is recommended you send up a virtual environment (but completely optional)
+3. It is recommended you set up a virtual environment (but completely optional)

        $ virtualenv env
        $ source env/bin/activate